 There’s a reason the Zora are such a popular species.
 Raw emotion gushes within their veins, making them the most approachable species in Hyrule.

-Collectively, the Zora as a species were left with dialogue that was very much bound to emotion.
+The Zora, collectively as a species, prattled dialogue that was very much bound to emotion.
 Resentment, admiration, fear.

 Ka is represented by fire.